I'm still bitter about the 17th Amendment.

 Sometimes it's idle: what if there was a town filled with only effective altruists, people who valued each other's goals and supported each other because they knew that that was the best way to achieve their own goals.

 Sometimes it's fantastical: I started off wanting to replicate a city.
 Then I wanted an RPG with a non-rules-light deterministic combat system (Which is completely doable given hidden information).
 Then I wanted a magic system where nature magic is opposed to tossing fireballs around, and mental magic is regarded as evil like it should be.
 Then i started thinking about the philosophical implications for Aristotelians in a world where magic does seem to respond to intent and spells seem to have purpose (which is actually generated by the subconscious, but that idea won't really be around for a while yet).
 Then it was back to writing constitutions for the various polities.

 Fiction: Jacques The Fatalist, for some post-modernist enlightenment-era brilliance.
 Max Gladstone is brilliant and very philosophical in his worldbuilding.
-I see way too much of myself in Kvothe, and am looking forward to Too Like The Lightning.
+I see way too much of my past self in Kvothe.

 Fanfiction: HPMOR and The Last Ringbearer.
 If you don't know them, I ask that you look them up before dismissing them as mere fanfics.